T-Kozikopoulos/todo-list/README.md

 A to-do list script, plus EXE.

-If you're interested making a similar app or one with aditional upgrades, but aren't familiar with the packages used, go to my 'reading-list-database' repository.
+If you're interested upgrading this app for personal use or making a similar one, but aren't familiar with the packages used, go to my 'reading-list-database' repository.
 It was used as a template for this app, so it's a more detailed and better commented version of similar code.